Avarios/use-lilius/docs/interfaces/returns.md

 • **isSelected**: (`date`: Date) => *boolean*

-Determine whether or not a date has been selected.
+Return whether or not a date has been selected.

 #### Type declaration: